yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 }).promise;
 ```

 To set the `sampleRate` consider the monthly quota on your Session Replay plan.
-For example, if your monthly quota is 2,500,000 sessions, and you average 3,000,000 monthly visitors, your quota is 83% of your average visitors.
+For example, if your monthly quota is 2,500,000 sessions, and you average 3,000,000 monthly sessions, your quota is 83% of your average sessions.
 In this case, to ensure sampling lasts through the month, set `sampleRate` to `.83` or lower.

 Keep the following in mind as you consider your sample rate: